jotak/kafka-clickhouse-example/README.md

 ### Run this sample app

-Now that almost all pieces are up and running, we just need to fill the gap with a Kafka consumer that will send flows to Clickhouse.
+Now that almost all pieces are up and running, we just need to bring the missing one: a Kafka consumer that will send flows to Clickhouse.
 This is what this repository is about.
 Just run:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/jotak/kafka-clickhouse-example/main/contrib/deployment.yaml -n netobserv